thomasbeaujean/JsonAnnotationBundle/README.md

 #Configuration

 Some parameters are optionnals:

 		json_annotation:
 				exception_code: 500 #the http code used for the exception
             	data_key: "data" # the key used to contains the data, it can be directly at the root, using the "" parameter
             	exception_message_key: "message" #the key for the exeception message
             	success_key: "success" #the key for the success (that is true is the result is ok, false for an exception)
             	post_query_back: false #do we send back the post parameters
             	post_query_key: "query" #the key for the post back parameters
+                enable_authentication_error: false #A json response is sent back is the user is not authenticated or not granted

 ## The reponse